 Black Robes will be Green: Pacific Introduces Recycled Graduation Vestments

 During this year's Commencement, about 1,200 of Pacific's students will make a statement about the environment and their commitment to sustainability.
 They will be wearing gowns made completely out of recycled plastic bottles.
-The ceremony also will have other green elements.
+The ceremony also will feature other green efforts.

 Each gown is made out of 23 bottles, according to officials at Oak Hall Cap & Gown, the manufacturers of the student regalia.
 The cost of each gown varies, depending on students needs, but range from $66.98 for an undergraduate to $85.98 for a doctoral student.
 There will be no additional deposit collected because the students will be able to recycle them immediately after their graduation.
 Special recycle bins for the robes will be placed around the Stockton campus for the caps and gowns.